 10. Transactions in currencies other than GBP

 It is possible to maintain balances in different currencies in your PayPal account -see the PayPal User Agreement for more details.
 However, pre-existing balances in currencies other than GBP will not be used to fulfil your payment obligation pursuant to section 8.
 We will only use your GBP balance (see section 8 for how we obtain sufficient GBP balance).

 In case the payment or cash withdrawal with your Card involves a currency conversion, Mastercard’s foreign exchange rates will apply.
 The exchange rate that is applied will usually be the rate on the date that the transaction was authorized.
 However, in certain circumstances, the exchange rate that is applied may be the rate on the date when the transaction is processed by Mastercard’s systems, which may be different to the exchange rate on the date of the transaction.
 PayPal does not charge currency conversion fees.
 Please see the Mastercard Currency Conversion Calculator for Mastercard’s rates.
 Currency conversion charges as a percentage mark-up over reference rates issued by the European Central Bank can be found here.

 Example: You have a pre-existing US dollar balance in your PayPal account.
 If you make a payment with your Card to a merchant in the US, we will not use this US dollar balance.
 We will only use your GBP balance.
 We then convert the required amount in GBP into US dollars to be used for the Card transaction.

 PayPal is not obliged to send you messages pursuant to art.
 3a (5) Cross-Border Fee Regulation (Regulation (EC) No 924/2009).

 a.
 Cash withdrawal fee

-You agree to pay a fee of £1 for each cash withdrawal.
+You agree to pay a fee for each cash withdrawal.
 This fee applies to cash withdrawals at an ATM (inside and outside the UK).
 The ATM provider may charge additional fees.

 b.
 No transaction fees